 Craft messages that will appeal to those people who will spend it with family or friends.
-You know some buy gifts for their pets.
+You know, some buy gifts for their pets.

 Plenty of brands have started implementing this holiday.
 Caitlyn Fryar Design launched a special edition of their products for Galentine’s Day and Valentine’s.
 And Lady Bird, a cake shop, promoted their presale for Valentine’s/Galentine’s.

 These are modern times, my friends.
 Romantic love isn’t the only type of love worth celebrating anymore.
 With mental health awareness becoming increasingly important, self-love is also on the table now.
-Encourage your clients to take care and treat themselves this holiday.
+Encourage your clients to take care of and treat themselves this holiday.

 And don’t forget about diversity.
 Do campaigns with LGBTQ+ couples (or even throuples!).

 What matters here is that you redefine what Valentine’s is for your brand.

 Some people have enough of all the sentimentality of Valentine’s.
 Be less serious about it and more fun.
 Laugh about the failings of dating and the heartache.

 This particular date can be a bit depressing if you are feeling lonely.
 And as we all know, humor is the best medicine.

 Swatch has funny special edition watches for everyone.
 As they put it on their website, this year, they celebrate the broken-hearted, so you will find watches that shout “I hate to love you” and plasters coming with the package to mend your soul.

 Similarly, radio.com asks listeners to tell them what’s their favorite break-up song.